StanfordVLSI/FP-Gen/README.txt

 	environment.

    Options:
-	-n, --nodisplay: do not launch MATLAB GUI
+	-f, --folder: define the folder to get csv files and save pdf file.
+The default is ./results -n, --nodisplay: do not launch MATLAB GUI
 	--Vdd: the Vdd we use to plot the graph.
 The default is 1.0.
 	--Vth: the Vth we use to plot the graph.
 The default is lvt.